 If you plan to take a job besides your studies, we cannot assist you in finding one.
+Please note that the programme is a full-time study programme and simultaneously working and studying will most likely extend your studies.

 10 Ph.D. studies